alexwlchan/alexwlchan.net/src/_drafts/mildly-dynamic-websites.md

     const { sortedItems: sortedBookmarks, appliedSortOrder } =
       sortItems(…);

+    const pageNumber = getPageNumber(params);

     const { thisPage: thisPageOfBookmarks, totalPages } =
-      getPageOfItems({
+      paginateItems({
         items: sortedBookmarks,
-        pageNumber: getPageNumber(),
+        pageNumber,
-        pageSize: 25
+        pageSize: 25,
       });

     document.querySelector("#paginationControls").innerHTML +=
-      PaginationControls({ pageNumber: getPageNumber(), totalPages, params });
+      PaginationControls({ pageNumber, totalPages, params });

     document.querySelector("#listOfBookmarks").innerHTML =
       thisPageOfBookmarks.map(Bookmark).join("");
   });
 </script>

-<p id="paginationControls">Pagination controls:</p>
+<p id="paginationControls">Pagination controls: </p>
 ```

-One thing that pagination makes a ltitel tricky is need to update sorting/filtering to reset to page 1
+One thing that makes pagination a little tricky is that it affects filtering and sorting as well -- when you change either of those, you probably want to reset to the first page.

+For example, if you're filtering for bookmarks tagged with `animals` and you're on page 3, then you add a second filter for `giraffes`, you should reset to page 1.
+If you stay on page 3, it might be confusing if there are less than 3 pages of results with the new filter.
+I leave this as an exercise for the reader.

+If you want to see this in action, check out [the updated demo page](/files/2025/static-site-demo.html?demoId=pagination).

 ---